 At the request of the state, The Guild initiates an adult residential program for individuals who have reached their 22nd birthday; the program has grown to 11 homes in Eastern Massachusetts.

 Guild finds new home in Concord

-The Guild moves to a new home at a campus setting in Concord, increasing the size of the school by 50 percent and nearly doubling the average classroom size.
+The Guild moves to a new home in Concord, increasing the size of the school by 50 percent and nearly doubling the average classroom size.